Sk1ttlezWasH3re/Sk1ttlezWasH3re/README.md

 <i>Do note i <b>can</b> be a shitty person .
 Not on purpose no , but it's more than possible .
 We may also get attached pretty easily .</i>

+<b>Please do not harass us about <i>ANYTHING</i> we say on systems as it isn't in an negative light .
+We have been going through this for awhile now and we're genuinely fucking sick and tired .
+Thank you .
+If you are a decent human being however , still feel free to int !</b>

 <p>In most cases we are either offtab , semi-afk or just overall distant .
 Please in most cases W2I !!
 We play Forsaken a LOT when we afk and , we'd prefer to not be bothered so please DNI in that case unless a close friend .
 Do keep note if we are with a friend already we'd rather prefer not to be interacted w/ unless its compliments , to point out we share a fandom — Or for the good sake of roleplay if we are in one .</p>

+<p>I am <b>severely</b> mentally ill and CAN do bad things without the intention of doing so .
+I can also get verbally violent so please just be aware who you're interacting with — We are not a shitty person we promise , but we'd prefer you save the trouble and *not* befriend us unless we absolutely ask first .
+Otherwise feel free to int</p>

 <i>UUUUUH ??? we are . a microceleb almost now ? huh ? ilove you guys please don't explode . /sil</i>
 <br></br>